-First awarded at the Bloomington Advisors Council Annual Meeting, February 24, 2006
+First awarded at the Bloomington Academic Advisors Council Annual Meeting, February 24, 2006

-The Bloomington Advisors Council was formed to “promote the quality of academic advising at Indiana University, Bloomington.
+The Bloomington Academic Advisors Council was formed to “promote the quality of academic advising at Indiana University, Bloomington.
 To this end, it is dedicated to the support and professional growth of advisors.”
-(BAC Mission Statement)
+(BAAC Mission Statement)

 Who can be nominated for the Terri Nation Outstanding Academic Advisor Award?

 This prestigious award recognizes the exceptional achievements of a member of BAAC and honors Terri Nation, who was for many years an outstanding academic advisor and friend on the IUB campus.
 Nominees must be a member of BAAC, have been an academic advisor on the IUB campus for one calendar year, have demonstrated exceptional service in at least one of the following categories - academic advising, service to the IUB campus, service to BAAC.
 Nominators must be a member of BAAC, provide a short (250-500 word) rationale for the nomination with the nominee's name and title of his/her School or College (include department), request a supporting letter from the nominee's supervisor (i.e., Dean, Dept Chair, Director or immediate supervisor).
 Please be thoughtful about the work you know advisors perform that fits the criteria listed above and nominate a deserving colleague for this award.